TN 96 (02-18)

-GN 02402.115 Power of Attorney to Foreign Financial Institutions (FI)
+GN 02402.115 Power of Attorney to Foreign Financial Institutions (FI) for Title II Beneficiaries

-C. Procedure for completing the FMS 233
+1. Completing the FMS 233

 Indicate the period for which the authorization applies.

 Send a completed copy of the form to the Office of Earnings and International Operations

 Send the original form to the FI.

 Keep a copy for his or her records.

 The Office of Earnings and International Operations (OEIO) processes and approves a Power of Attorney request after the Title II beneficiary submits a complete FMS 233.